cysouw/diathesis/text/c04_reflexive.md

 ### [ NALD | NALd ] Self-inflicting dative reflexive + accusative + location

-These are intransitive verbs \Next[a] that allow for a resultative construction \Next[b], see [@sec:prepositions-intransitive-location-as-result] and possessor raising to a dative \Next[c], see [@sec:prepositions-possessor-of-location-to-dative-experiencer-accusative], leading to a possibly dative reflexive *sich* pronoun \Next[d].
+These are intransitive verbs \Next[a] that allow for a resultative construction \Next[b], see [@sec:prepositions-intransitive-location-as-result] and possessor raising to a dative \Next[c], see [@sec:prepositions-possessor-of-location-to-dative-experiencer-accusative], leading possibly to a dative reflexive *sich* pronoun \Next[d].
 This construction appears to be regularly taking an *aus* prepositional phrase.

 \ex.
  \a.
 Ich heule.
  \b.
-Ich heule die Augen aus meinen Kopf.
+Ich heule die Augen aus meinem Kopf.
  \c.
 Ich heule mir die Augen aus dem Kopf.
  \d.
 Das Kind heult sich die Augen aus dem Kopf.